Relative Bias Under Imperfect Identification in Observational Causal Inference

 This paper introduces a framework for researchers to reason about the robustness of different identification approaches under the realistic setting that none of the identification assumptions hold exactly.
 Our framework enables researchers to carefully consider the trade-offs made between using a traditional SOO, IV, and proximal assumptions, and understand the conditions under which each identification strategy will provide the best estimates of the underlying effect.

 First, in Section~\ref{sec-bias}, we derive expressions for the bias of both IV and proximal estimators in terms of the violations of their underlying assumptions.
-We parametrize the bias expressions using a unified set of partial \(R^2\) parameters, and show that the bias that arises from violations in one set of identification assumptions can impact the bias in alternative identification approaches.
+We show that the bias that arises from violations in one set of identification assumptions can impact the bias in alternative identification approaches.
 Specifically, the bias that arises in IV will additionally depend on violations in the SOO assumptions, while the bias for a proximal estimator will depend on \emph{both} violations in the IV assumptions and the SOO assumptions.

 Second, in Sections \ref{sec-sens-comp} and \ref{sec-unify}, we propose a set of sensitivity tools in the form of numerical and visual summary measures.
 To compare the sensitivities of the various identification approaches, we introduce a generalization of standard robustness values called the \emph{total robustness value}, which measures the minimum amount of total violation of a set of identification assumptions that result in a certain amount of bias.
 Then, to connect the identifying assumptions themselves, we show that the bias of both IV and proximal inference can be written as a function of just the selection-on-observables parameters and the data.
 This unification allows us to relate the three identification strategies on a single bias contour plot.